Totak

-Totak is a lake in Vinje Municipality in Vestfold og Telemark county, Norway.
+Totak is a lake in Vinje Municipality in Telemark county, Norway.
 The 37.26 km2 lake is located in the Rauland area, about 10 km to the north of the village of Åmot.
 The lake is part of the Skien river watershed (Skiensvassdraget), discharging via the river Tokke which flows into the lake Bandak to the south.
-At 306 m deep, Totak is the 10th deepest lake in Norway.
+At 306 m deep, Totak is the 11th deepest lake in Norway.
 This tremendous overdeepening marks it as a glacially formed lake with characteristics similar to a fjord.
-Its volume of 2.35 km3 makes it the 20th largest by volume as well.
+Its volume of 2.35 km3 makes it the 24th largest by volume as well.
+Totak is Norway's deepest lake that is not a cryptodepression.
+The lake's basin is well over sealevel.
 The lake is a reservoir that holds water for the Tokke Hydroelectric Power Station.